-The third annual National Youth Camp will be held at Bait ur Rehman Mosque, Silver Spring, Maryland from Saturday, July 18th, 2020 to Friday, July 24th, 2020.
+The third annual National Youth Camp will be held from Saturday, July 18th, 2020 to Friday, July 24th, 2020.
 The National Youth Camp is a result of 2017 National Shura recommendation.
 The youth camp is for high school students (ages 15 through 18, both boys and girls) and its purpose is to provide a stimulating environment to discuss religious, moral and social issues relevant for our youth.

 Applications for the National Youth Camp can be submitted here.
+Please also review the application information letter.
 The camp has a total of 100 seats available (50 boys and 50 girls).
 All jamaat members of 15-18 years of age, who are in high school in Fall 2020, are encouraged to apply.
-The application deadline is April 1, 2020.
+The application deadline is April 30th, 2020.

 Preliminary Schedule (coming soon)